Reduce and Relocate Volume Groups on Oracle Linux

 lrwxrwxrwx.
 1 root root 6 Jun 9 13:45 /dev/oracleoci/oraclevdd -> ../sdc

-Notice that the consistent name endings defined in Oracle Cloud Infrastructure do not match one-for-one with the device names provided by the Linux OS.
-Knowing these mappings will be essential later when detaching and attaching block volumes in the Cloud Console.
+Notice that the consistent name endings defined in OCI do not match one-for-one with the device names provided by the Linux OS.
+These mappings will be essential later when detaching and attaching block volumes in the Cloud Console.

 Remove PV from VG